akwizgran/conspiracy/README.md

-***Conspiracy means "breathing together"
+### Conspiracy means "breathing together"

 Conspiracy is a minimal social network: no identities, no pictures, no words.
-Just breathe, and watch the other visitors breathing.
+Just breathe, and watch others breathing.